-- HAMAS, an acronym for Harakat al-Muqāwama al-Islāmiyya, or the “Islamic Resistance Movement,” was founded in 1987 as an offshoot of the Palestinian Muslim Brotherhood.
-The group’s aim is to end Israeli occupation in areas HAMAS considers Palestinian.
-HAMAS receives funding from Iran, Hizballah, and other sympathizers, including in the United States.
+- HAMAS, an acronym for Harakat al-Muqāwama al-Islāmiyya, or the “Islamic Resistance Movement,” founded in 1987, is an offshoot of the Palestinian Muslim Brotherhood.
+The group aims to end Israel’s occupation of Palestinian territory.
+HAMAS receives support from Iran and sympathizers worldwide.

-The US State Department designated HAMAS as a Foreign Terrorist Organization in 1997, after its armed element the Izz al-Din al-Qassam Brigade began conducting attacks against Israeli civilians in pursuit of its goal of establishing a Palestinian state.
+- The US State Department designated HAMAS as a foreign terrorist organization in 1997 after its armed element, the Izz al-Din al-Qassam Brigade, began conducting attacks against Israeli civilians in pursuit of its goal to establish a Palestinian state.

-Since 2007, HAMAS has served as the governing authority of the Gaza Strip, a small self-governing territory on the eastern coast of the Mediterranean Sea bordering Israel.
-HAMAS continues to target Israel through terrorist strikes and rocket attacks, largely contained within the Gaza Strip and the West Bank.
+- Since 2007, HAMAS has served as the governing authority of the Gaza Strip, a small self-governing territory on the eastern coast of the Mediterranean Sea bordering Israel.
+HAMAS continues to target Israel through terrorist and rocket attacks, largely emanating from the Gaza Strip and the West Bank.

 Threat to New Jersey: Low

-The threat from HAMAS to the United States and New Jersey is low because the group’s resources and efforts are focused on creating a Palestinian state.
-Nonetheless, the group has supporters and sympathizers in New Jersey, who are primarily focused on fundraising.
+The threat from HAMAS to New Jersey remains low because the group continues to focus its military actions regionally to further its goal of creating a Palestinian state.
+Nonetheless, the group has supporters and sympathizers in New Jersey who focus on fundraising.

-- In November 2008, a federal court in Texas convicted representatives of the Holy Land Foundation (HLF) charity for funneling $12.4 million to HAMAS.
-In 2009, the founders of HLF received prison sentences of between 15-65 years.
-One individual convicted was a New Jersey representative responsible for the HLF’s Paterson (Passaic County) office.
+- In November 2008, a federal court in Texas convicted representatives of the Holy Land Foundation (HLF) charity for funneling $12.4 million to HAMAS, including a New Jersey representative responsible for the Paterson (Passaic County) office.
+In 2009, the founders of HLF received prison sentences of 15 to 65 years

 US Outreach and Aspirations